European BESS Index: Battery Storage Revenue Benchmarks Across Europe

-Open-access tracking of battery energy storage deployment, revenue potential, and optimization platforms across European electricity markets.
+A real-time benchmark of battery energy storage revenues across European electricity markets.

 77.3 GWh